 I love the Dry Creek Road Wine Trail with Dry Creek Vineyard, my favorite.
 This is the area for great zins which are by far my favorite wines.
 Dry Creek Vineyard has some great zins, a really great malbec and a rose I tasted!!

-Other Healdsburg spots I have read about include Mateo’s Cocina Latina, Bravas Bar de Tapas, the restaurant at Madrona Manor, The Parish Cafe and Healdsburg Bar & Grill, known for its burgers, with its great outdoor patio.
+Other Healdsburg spots I have read about include Bravas Bar de Tapas, The Parish Cafe and Healdsburg Bar & Grill, known for its burgers, with its great outdoor patio.
+Chalkboard also gets excellent reviews for it small plates and farm-to-table ingredients.
+Campo Fina replaced Scopa as an excellent spot for Italian specialties.
+Guiso Latin Fusion also comes recommended by Eater San Francisco in a recent article.

 If you are in Sonoma you should try chef Sondra Bernstein’s The Girl & the Fig restaurant, which has received good reviews and several recommendations from friends and family.
 Also popular is La Salette, offering a new take on Portuguese cuisine